Employment: Disabilities and Accommodations

 - Identify and assess the effectiveness of the requested accommodation(s);

-- Select and implement an accommodation that meets and mutual needs of the individual and the University, considering undue hardship constraints and
+- Select and implement an accommodation that meets the mutual needs of the individual and the University, considering undue hardship constraints; and

 - Support the acquisition of required assistive technology, where appropriate.

-The Director of Human Resources has the authority to change, modify or approve exceptions to this policy at any time with or without notice and with the approval of the University President.
+The Director of Human Resources has the authority to change, modify or approve exceptions to this policy at any time with or without notice and with the approval of the University President or designee.